tortus/business_catalyst/README.md

 Tools for building CSV's for Adobe Business Catalyst e-commerce platform in Ruby.
 Use a Ruby DSL to turn your data into CSV's that can be imported in the BC admin.
 Supports product and catalog CSV's, and splitting large CSV's (over 10k products) into multiple files.

+**Compatible with Ruby 1.8.7 and Ruby 2.3+.** Intended to be useful as a tool for migrating very old Rails sites, so we deliberately preserve Ruby 1.8 compatibility, even when it is a huge pain.
+Otherwise, we only maintain compatibility with the latest version because most sites that can run on 1.9 can be upgraded to 2.3 with **much** less effort.

 ## Installation

 Add this line to your application's Gemfile: